Digital Drafting Options

 Illustrator | Technically this is not a drafting a program, but an illustration one, but can work just as well (knowing that you have to tweak the scale a bit).
 If paired with SketchUp, scale is easier to work through.
 Also a great option if you like mixing hand-drawn work with digital tools.

 Punch!
 Software | Someone just suggested this to me, but I have not tried it.
 Let me know what you think.

 Realtime Landscaping | A fun 2D and 3D program.

 Revit | This is the up and coming new program from Autodesk (home of AutoCAD).

 And I'm sure some of you are wondering what I use?
-Because I have a strong illustration background, I tend to use Illustrator the most and am learning more and more to pair it up with SketchUp (since I have a talented TA showing me the ropes).
-I have also used AutoCAD and DynaSCAPE in the past and have enjoyed them too.
-I've grown in a more graphics-centered direction which is why I'm stepping into the Adobe world (I hope to have some tutorials on this in the future).
+Because I have a strong illustration background, I tend to use Illustrator the most and am learning more and more to pair it up with SketchUp.
+I have also used AutoCAD, DynaSCAPE and dabbled in Vectorworks in the past and have enjoyed them too.
+I've grown in a more graphics-centered direction which is why I'm stepping into the Adobe world.
 This is a good example of how your interests can take you in a certain direction and help you determine what digital drafting options suit you and your business best.

 If there is other software that you use, please contact me and I'll add it to this list!

 An online course that teaches simple and fun drawing techniques to help communicate your garden vision